June 22, Reading 2 – Hosea 11:12-14:9

 “You have plowed iniquity; you have reaped injustice; you have eaten the fruit of lies.”

-Is this true of us?
+Is this true of us today?

-What else have we to do but fall before the Lord, seek His face and turn to Him each day.
+What else have we to do but fall before the Lord, seek His face, and turn to Him each day.

 * God of grace and mercy,

-Please convict us to sow righteousness, to reap steadfast love – TO SEEK YOU.
+Please convict us to sow righteousness, to reap steadfast love – to SEEK YOU.

 Amen.